 Which taxa were expressing genes?

 We next aggregated expressed genes by taxonomic classifications to compare the most expressed taxa to the most abundant taxa based on metagenomic data (Figure 1).
 We used the same reference database to map metatranscriptomes and metagenomes, making such comparisons possible.
 No positive trend between gene expression and taxonomic abundance was observed.
 At the phylum level, genes from Cyanobacteria, Bacteroidetes, and Actinobacteria were relatively highly expressed in all three lakes.
 Genes from Betaproteobacteria were highly expressed in Trout Bog and Sparkling Lake, while Verrucomicrobia genes were especially highly expressed in Trout Bog.
 Widely recognized abundant and/or cosmopolitan taxa were also present, and a significant portion of transcripts could be associated with groups recognized as being freshwater-specific and largely cosmopolitan “clades” (Newton et al. 2011).
 Where taxonomy was resolved to the clade level, we noted which clades contributed to observed transcripts.
 Genes from members of Actinobacteria acI-B (Actinomycetales) were expressed and abundant in all lakes, but especially Trout Bog.
 This is consistent with previous research identifying acI-B2 as an acidic lake specialist (Newton et al. 2007).
-The betIV-A clade (LD28, Methylophilales) contributed a surprising number of expressed genes in Lake Mendota, as did the alfV-A clade (Candidatus Fonsibacter, a sister clade to the marine SAR11) and the acI-A clade (Actinomycetales).
+The betIV-A clade (LD28, Methylophilales) contributed a surprising number of expressed genes in Lake Mendota, as did the alfV-A clade (Candidatus Fonsibacter, also known as LD12, a sister clade to the marine SAR11) and the acI-A clade (Actinomycetales).
 Genes from the bacIII-B clade (Sphingobacteriales) was highly expressed in Sparkling Lake, but had low abundance.
 Genes from members of betIV-A were abundant in Trout Bog, but not proportionally highly expressed.
 Pnec clade (Polynucleobacter) genes, known to be endemic to bog lakes and particularly Trout Bog, were not as expressed or abundant as we had expected it to be (Jezberová et al. 2010; Linz et al. 2017).
 However, we noted many additional transcripts classified as Burkholderiales that may be Pnec, but could not be classified to the clade level, likely due to the high diversity of this group (Jezberová et al. 2010; Hahn et al. 2016).

 Assessing variability in freshwater metatranscriptomes